-As of October 31, 2013, we owned more than 45 U.S. patents and patent applications and more than 85 patents and patent applications throughout the rest of the world for our TLR-targeted immune modulation technologies.
-These patents and patent applications include novel chemical compositions of matter and methods of use of our IMO compounds, including IMO-3100, IMO-8400, IMO-9200, and IMO-2055.
-As of October 31, 2013, all of our intellectual property covering immune modulatory compositions and methods of their use is based on discoveries made solely by us.
+As of September 1, 2013, we owned more than 45 U.S. patents and patent applications and more than 85 patents and patent applications throughout the rest of the world for our TLR-targeted immune modulation technologies.
+These patents and patent applications include novel chemical compositions of matter and methods of use of our IMO compounds, including IMO-3100, IMO-8400, IMO-9200, and

+IMO-2055.
+As of September 1, 2013, all of our intellectual property covering immune modulatory compositions and methods of their use is based on discoveries made solely by us.
 These patents expire at various dates ranging from 2017 to 2031.
 With respect to IMO-3100, we have issued U.S. patents that cover the chemical composition of matter of IMO-3100 and methods of its use that will expire at the earliest in 2026.
 With respect to IMO-8400, we have an issued U.S. patent that covers the chemical composition of matter of IMO-8400 and methods of its use that will expire at the earliest in 2031.
 With respect to IMO-9200, we have a provisional U.S. patent application that covers the chemical composition for IMO-9200 and methods of its use, which, if issued, would expire at the earliest in 2034.
 With respect to IMO-2055, we have issued U.S. patents that cover the chemical composition of matter of IMO-2055 and methods of its use, including in combination with marketed cancer products, with the earliest composition claims in the United States expiring in 2023.

-As of October 31, 2013, we owned one issued U.S. patent, two U.S. patent applications and six foreign patent applications for our GSO compounds and methods of their use.
-The issued patents covering our GSO technologies would expire at the earliest in 2030.
+As of September 1, 2013, we owned one issued U.S. patent, three U.S. patent applications, one international patent application and five foreign patent applications for our GSO compounds and methods of their use.
+Patents issuing from these patent applications, if any, would expire at the earliest in 2030.

 In addition to our TLR-targeted and GSO patent portfolios, we are the owner or hold licenses of patents and patent applications related to antisense technology.
-As of October 31, 2013, our antisense patent portfolio included more than 60 U.S. patents, one U.S. patent application and more than 60 patents throughout the rest of the world.
+As of September 1, 2013, our antisense patent portfolio included more than 65 U.S. patents, one U.S. patent application and more than 60 patents throughout the rest of the world.
 These antisense patents and patent applications include novel compositions of matter, the use of these compositions for various genes, sequences and therapeutic targets, and oral and other routes of administration.
-Some of the patents and patent applications in our antisense portfolio were inlicensed.
+Some of the patents and patent applications in our antisense portfolio were in-licensed.
 These in-licensed patents expire at various dates ranging from 2013 to 2021.